 So instead of targeting and optimizing for “hotel in Chicago,” we can aim for “bed and breakfast in Chicago,” “hotel in Chicago breakfast included,” and similar search terms that can help us capture customers looking for a hotel with the exact amenities ours has.

 With keywords, it’s also essential to pay attention to search terms that drive traffic to our websites, the quality of that traffic, and negative keywords.

 We should analyze our search reports to see what searchers looked for when they were directed to our site.

-If there are keywords that often lead searchers to our hotel’s website, but don’t result in conversions, it’s good to think about adding them to the list of negative keywords.
+Some keywords often lead searchers to our hotel’s website but don’t result in conversions.
+It’s good to think about adding them to the list of negative keywords.

 Negative keywords will specify which keywords we don’t want to compete for.

 For example, a hotel in Chicago may be showing up to someone whose search query is: “hostels in Chicago.”
 If we’re not generating any conversions from that search term, it’s good to add it to the negative keyword list as that’ll reduce our PPC cost.